-BI 675/HT675 The Role of Women in the Church: Women within the Pauline Communities (This course also listed under Historical Theology)
+BI 675/HT675 The Role of Women in the Church: Women within the Pauline Communities

 This course is an historical study of the women within the Pauline Communities.
 This historical study will be accomplished by examining all relevant passages within the Pauline Corpus of letters and illuminating them within their original context.
 Our knowledge of this context will be derived from exploring the Greco-Roman culture that provides the backdrop of Paul's mission and the environment in which the early Christian communities he established were birthed.
 The book of Acts will also be employed where appropriate.
 (Prerequisites: Biblical Interpretation, New Testament Foundations) Please note: Syllabi for cross-listed courses will have specific objectives and assignments which correspond to each discipline.